replexica/replexica/readme.md

 ```

+## Getting Started

+We've prepared a [Getting Started](/getting-started.md) guide that walks you through the process of setting up Replexica Compiler with Next.js App Router.
+Check it out!

 ## What's under the hood

 Replexica is a full-stack LLM-powered i18n tool for React, and it consists of **two main parts**: